riot-control/blog/source/_posts/2014-01-02-confident-ruby-book.markdown

 obj.nil?
 ```

 Should be avoided.
-The book provides several examples for several ocasions.
+The book provides several examples for several examples for many use cases.